Lucius Papirius Cursor: Dictator (310 BC)

 The final mention of Cursor in the sources took place in 310, when he was appointed dictator for the second time.
 He in turn appointed as magister equitum his former colleague Bubulcus Brutus.

 In 310 BC, when the Samnites again rose, Cursor was appointed dictator for the second time, and gained a decisive victory at Longula, in honour of which he celebrated a magnificent triumph.

 Cursor displayed the weapons captured from the Samnites in the triumphal procession, during which Livy tells that the Samnite gold-plated shields made a strong impression.
 As a result, he gave them to the silversmiths on the Forum, in order to decorate the tabernae with enemy's spoils.
-This practice of publicly displaying enemy spoils was new at the time in Rome, and was inspired from the Greeks.
+This practice of publicly displaying enemy spoils was new at the time in Rome, and was inspired by the Greeks.
 Livy adds that from this point on aediles regularly decorated the Forum for the Ludi Romani after the precedent set by Cursor.

 Several modern historians have nevertheless cast some doubts on the whole event, as many features of both the battle and its subsequent triumph closely resemble the later triumph of Cursor's son in 293, likewise against the Samnites.